 In order to better understand the styles we teach it's important to lay a foundation to understand the various styles of Martial Arts that exist today.

 On a physical level all styles of Martial Arts are based on three different distances.
-Here is a list of styles and their emphasized distance, however in fairness remember that styles tend to progress and change over time, and just because a style is listed at a certain range doesn't mean they don't practice techniques from other ranges, this list is only designed to be a general guideline of what the style typically emphasizes:
+Here is a list of styles and their emphasized distance, however in fairness remember that styles tend to progress and change over time, and just because a style is listed at a certain range doesn't mean they don't practice techniques from other ranges.
+This list is only designed to be a general guideline:

 - Long range.
-Styles that emphasize skills at this distance include Karate, Muay Thai Kickboxing, Western Boxing, Hapkido, Tang Soo Do, Taikwondo, Kung Fu, Capoeira, and many others.
+Styles include Karate, Muay Thai Kickboxing, Western Boxing, Hapkido, Tang Soo Do, Taekwondo, Kung Fu, Capoeira, and many others.

 - Medium Range.
 Styles used against grabs and chokes, these styles include Judo, Aikido, Grecko Roman Wrestling, Most of the Filipino arts, and many others.